mahlet-tilahun/rentalink/README.md

 python app.py

 **Note: depending on the python version you're using, you may need to add the version.
 For example if you're using python 3, the command should be python3 app.py**
-Open your browser and go to http://localhost:5000
+Open your browser and go to http://127.0.0.1:5000

-As it's important to not push the database for public by GitHub, we did not do so.
+As it's important to not push the database for public by GitHub, we did not push the database.
 Therefore, you will not see any listing on the home page.

 **Access Admin Dashboard**
 http://127.0.0.1:5000/admin/login